Fallen Officer Katie Thyne eulogized: ‘Her name will be mentioned forever’

 Regular smokers often pick up the habit in their mid-teens, and in 2018 only about 8 percent of high school students had smoked a cigarette in the past 30 days.
 But that doesn’t mean my generation has kicked the habit.

-In the last year, I've written about calls for transparency at two local nursing homes, where dozens of residents tested positive for COVID-19.
+Before Endpoints, I covered breaking news and general assignment stories at the Lowell Sun.
+In the early days of the pandemic, I wrote about calls for transparency as Covid-19 swept through two local nursing homes.
 I reported from the scene of a Pelham, N.H., church shooting, which left a bishop seriously injured.
 I wrote about one centenarian sculptor who still has a hand in the family business.
-And I covered the sentencing of a man convicted with the first-degree murder of two Lowell brothers in 2014.
+And I shared a firsthand account of what it's like to get tested at one of the state's Stop the Spread Covid-19 test sites.

-I also helped launch the Daily Sunrise, a curated newsletter which gained nearly 900 new subscribers in a few months.
+I also helped launch the Daily Sunrise, a curated newsletter which gained more than 1,000 new subscribers in just a few months.